dan-montocc/QMEE_Project_ENP/journal.md

 The water quality data file was then merged with the fish data file, giving us a complete data set which can now be used to test our first hypothesis (see README.R file).

 Considering our fish data had 38 unique fish species, we also created a further aggregated dataset, totaling biomass and species weight by month, year and area.
-We ten also generated a species richness column, which counted the number of unique species collected by month, year and area.
+We then also generated a species richness column, which counted the number of unique species collected by month, year and area.
 Once NA rows were removed, this aggregated dataset contained 89 observations.

 _(Megan Ridgway and Danielle Montocchio)_